Crown prince was unaware of Khashoggi's death, Saudi official says

 Breaking News Emails

-Saudi Arabia's foreign minister on Sunday called the killing of journalist Jamal Khashoggi at a consulate in Istanbul "a rogue operation" and denied that the kingdom's crown prince or intelligence service had any prior knowledge of the operation.
+Saudi Arabia said Sunday that it had formally apologized to the family of the slain journalist Jamal Khashoggi, even as its foreign minister called his killing at a consulate in Istanbul "a rogue operation" and denied that the kingdom's crown prince or intelligence service had any prior knowledge of the operation.

 "This was an operation that was a rogue operation," the official, Adel al-Jubeir, told Fox News on Sunday.
 "This was an operation where individuals ended up exceeding the authorities and responsibilities they had."